 Docent Application by May 15, 2017.

 All volunteers must attend an orientation meeting.
-Orientation meetings have been scheduled for October 10th, Novembr 14th, November 21st, and December 12th from 10:00am-1:00pm.
+Orientation meetings have been scheduled for May, June, July and August 2017.
 It is mandatory that applicants attend one of these orientations.
 We will give an overview of the program, provide a Zoo tour, and briefly interview all candidates.
 Applicants will be contacted within one week of attending orientation regarding the status of their application and acceptance into the training program.
-Training will begin on January 9, 2016.
+Training will begin in August 2017.

 Please send your completed application to us via email to our Docent Program, via fax at 510-729-7324, or you may mail a hardcopy to: Oakland Zoo Volunteer Program, PO Box 5238, Oakland, CA 94605